 I graduated the program in 2015 winning the Student of the Year award, and returned home to Newport as a new creation, a transformed life, a modern-day miracle with a message of hope for others guided and supported by the love and wisdom of Marilyn Harry.
 I am passionate about people.
 If you find your way out of the darkness, surely you too would go back to rescue others.
 I see my life as a mission.
 Every day has a purpose and helping others is my destiny.
 As an addict, the first time I ever went into a church was when I fell into Marilyn’s church in Pill.
 She picked me up, took me into the main auditorium, and sat me under the flags of the nations.
 I’ll never forget how awesome they were to me then.
 She prayed with me underneath those flags and here I am today, an ESOL teacher for Coleg Gwent teaching English to beautiful and incredible asylum seekers and refugees who have come to live in Newport from the nations of the world, and a foster mother to the broken families of Newport.

 As each chapter in our lives ends, a new one begins, and for me, love always finds me.
 As a child, I felt the pain of rejection.
 As a teenager I battled through the challenges of growing up in the care system.
 As an adult I went through the hell of addiction, and as a Christian, I’ve experienced the heartache of divorce.
 I know what it feels like to fall in and out of love and life, and what it feels like to have to walk away from so much.
 But I have learnt a powerful truth that love truly conquers all.
-Now, I share my love with my darling Maciej, and together we love other people’s children through our lives as foster parents.
+Now, I share my love with other people’s children through my life as a foster parent.
 I believe that pain sowed the seeds and life processed me to become who I am today.
 I cannot express in words, the love I feel inside for people and for Pill, but what I can say is that I am here for them and if I can, I will pour out my life for you.